IDCoin/IDCoin/README.md

 Identity and Reputation Cryptocurrency Coinbase Supporting a Web of Trust

-This is an exploratory concept Bitcoin-like system based in part on ideas found in GPG/PGP with a Degrees of Separation Web of Trust as well as reputation based on txfee's to be paid to miners.
+This is an exploratory project for a Bitcoin-like system based in part on ideas found in GPG/PGP with a Degrees of Separation Web of Trust as well as reputation based on txfee's to be paid to miners.

 Gathering feedback right now at https://startjoin.com/IDCoin